arfost/dwarfy-caster/README.md

 This project is the result of two weeks of tests with raycasting and dwarf fortress.
 It's a very early, buggy, result.

-I didn't take time to work on assets and representation, still mostly working on the renderer so their is many issues, assets are a bundle of sprites generated with chatGPT and some free textures.
+I didn't take time to work on assets and representation, still mostly working on the renderer so their is many issues, assets are a bundle of sprites generated with chatGPT, some free textures and crudely done procedural placeholders.

-For now it allows you to walk in a mostly correct representation of overall shape of the world, plus a few buildings.

-Perf outdoor are still low and colors are mostly random, trees are gray, floor have no textures many things are missing but it will improve hopefully.
+For now it render the tile layout, buildings, and water, flow (like mist and miasma), dwarves in real time.

 ## How to test